 Why are young people leaving the church at such alarming rates (70% at last poll)?

-Why is the fastest growing religious affiliation in the U.S. (if not the world) “None”?
+Why is the fastest growing religious affiliation in the U.S., “None”?

-I believe it’s due to the pride and arrogance we show within our so-called persecution, along with the fear of those who differ with us, culturally or religiously; those who look different, talk different, believe different, think different.
+I believe it’s due to the pride and arrogance we Christian’s have shown within our so-called persecution, along with the fear of those who differ from us, culturally or religiously; those who look different, talk different, believe different, think different.

 The apostle James says, “So whatever you say or whatever you do, remember that you will be judged by the law that sets you free.
 There will be no mercy for those who have not shown mercy to others.
 But if you have been merciful, God will be merciful when he judges you.”
 (James 2:12-13)

-As for me and my household, I’d rather stand before the throne of God being accused of having loved too much, having shown hypergrace, having set an extra seat at the banquet even for my enemy rather than to have closed the door, barring it shut, from the inside, from those who differ from myself culturally and religiously, for fear of either persecution or infection.
+As for me and my household, I prefer to stand before the throne of God being accused of having loved too much, having shown hypergrace, having set an extra seat at the banquet table even for my enemy, rather than to have closed the door, barring it shut from those who differ from myself, culturally and religiously, for fear of either persecution or infection.

 I believe in a bigger God than that.